PythonCloudFrameworks/bunny-storm/README.md

 Tornado-Bunny
 =============
-Tornado-Bunny is a RabbitMQ connector library for Python that is fully integrated with [Tornado Framework](http://www.tornadoweb.org).
+RabbitMQ connector library for Python that is fully integrated with [Tornado Framework](http://www.tornadoweb.org).

 Introduction
 ------------